Digital-Media/HagenbergThesis/ctan/hagenberg-thesis/README.md

 # The `hagenberg-thesis` Package

-This package contains a collection of modern LaTeX templates for university theses (bachelor, master or diploma programs) and related documents.
+This bundle contains a collection of modern LaTeX templates for university theses (bachelor, master or diploma programs) and related documents.
 This manual describes the main features of this package.
 Pre-configured examples for English and German manuscripts and a complete tutorial are available